jcouto/mptracker/README.md

 A mouse pupil tracker using python and opencv.

-On a common laptop can process 13 min in around 4 minutes, however there is a bach mode for using MPI that can be ran on multiple computers.
+On a common laptop can process 13 min in around 4 minutes, however there is a batch mode that using MPI to launch frames on separate nodes.
+OpenCV can be compiled to use the graphics card to speed up computations.

 ![picture](images/mptrackerExample.png)

 Supported file formats:
 -----------------------
    - Multipage TIFF sequence
-   - Norpix seq files
+   - Norpix seq files [not tested  yet...]

 Output file format:
 -------------------
+*Results are saved as a python pickle for now... load using the unpickle method.
+The roadmap is bellow.*

 The output is an HDF5 file that can be read pretty much anywhere.

 The file is organized as follows: